 10. Should the Township commit to making a decision on proposed new developments within 12 months or less?

-Yes.
-Only the Contract With Langley team has a clear plan to get this done, affecting supply and real-word costs.
-Others will say “let’s innovate” without any details.
-We have detail plan and are committed to making it happen starting on day one.
+Yes, Only the Contract with Langley team has a clear vision to achieve this.
+When folks say, “let’s innovate” without any direction or specifics, how will they implement a plan?
+We have a detailed plan and we are committed to making it happen, starting day one!

 How the questions were presented to each candidate

 Langley Advance Times readers have repeatedly told us how much they value this important, straight-forward reference guide that helps orient them with the range of choices on the ballots – both at the council and school board levels.

 Towards that end, we have attempted to make this package available (along with the following instructions) to each of the candidates in a timely fashion ahead of the Oct.
 15 election.

 Please read carefully before you start to fill this out.

 To help voters in Langley make their choices on election day, the Langley Advance Times is asking local candidates 10 issue-based questions.

 You must provide a ‘yes,’ a ‘no,’ or a ‘don’t know’ (Y, N, D) response to EACH of these questions.

 Each question MUST be answered with yes (Y), no (N), or Don’t Know (D).
 This will be published in a grid in the Oct.
 6 edition.
 Any questions not answered will be LEFT BLANK.